signetlabdei/quic/README.md

-QUIC implementation for ns-3
+QUIC implementation for QUIC in ns-3
 ================================

 ## QUIC code base

-This repository contains in the code for a native IETF QUIC implementation in ns-3.
+This repository is a fork of [signetlabdei/quic](https://github.com/signetlabdei/quic) which contains in the code for a native IETF QUIC implementation in ns-3.

 The implementation is described in [this paper](https://arxiv.org/abs/1902.06121).

-Please use this [issue tracker](https://github.com/signetlabdei/quic-ns-3/issues) for bugs/questions.
+Please use this [issue tracker](https://github.com/signetlabdei/quic/issues) for bugs/questions.

+## BBR implementation

+The implementation provided in this repository is an adaptation of the TCP one provided in [Vivek-anand-jain/ns-3-dev-git/bbr-dev](https://github.com/Vivek-anand-jain/ns-3-dev-git/tree/bbr-dev).

 ## Install